 The benefits of student-led conferences don’t stop there, though.
 For parents, the benefits include:

 • More time to speak one-on-one with your child’s teacher about how they’re really doing without worrying about other students being involved in the discussion.
-Also, it often inspires teachers to bring up points that otherwise might not have come up or at least to be able to give you more information on what’s happening in the classroom, which you can then use to motivate your student.
+Also, it often inspires teachers to bring up points that otherwise might not have come up or at least to be able to give you more information on what’s happening in the classroom, which you can then use to motivate your students.

 • Knowing that your child takes their education seriously enough to want to take an active role in discussions about it with their teacher.
 And didn’t you always say you wanted them to take responsibility for their own learning?
 This is exactly the kind of thing that will help you make the point to them that their education is important.